 » More about Employability

-- BTEC Level 3 Extended Diploma DDD in Electrical/Electronic Engineering or Engineering, including Distinction in Further Maths for Technicians and Distinction in either Electrical or Electronic Principles.
+- BTEC Level 3 Extended Diploma (QCF) D*DD in Engineering, Mechanical Engineering, Manufacturing Engineering, Electrical/Electronic Engineering, with Distinctions in Further Mathematics for Technicians and Further Mechanical or Electrical Principles modules.

-- International Baccalaureate Diploma 30 including 5 in Higher Level Maths, and 5 in Higher Level science or an engineering subject.
+- International Baccalaureate Diploma 30 points, including 5 in Higher Level Maths and Higher Level 5 in one of the following subjects; Physics, Chemistry, Biology, Computer Science, Geography, or Design Technology.

-- Access to Higher Education Diploma Complete and pass Access to Engineering or Electronics and Computer Engineering course with 45 credits at Level 3 and with Merit or higher in all units.
-All Maths and Physics units must be Distinctions at level 3.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+All Maths and Science units must be Distinctions at level 3.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.